krishnakrao/krishnakrao.github.io/_pages/about.md

 For a brief period between my bachelors and masters, I was a Wireline field engineer at Schlumberger in Northeast India where I designed, executed and delivered reservoir characterization projects.
 For my details about my education and professional experience, view my [CV](https://krishnakrao.github.io/cv/).

-{% include image.html url="/images/timespent.jpg" caption="What I spent my time on in the last 10 years." width = 50% height = auto%}
+{% include image.html url="/images/timespent.jpg" caption="What I spent my time on in the last 10 years." width = 50% height = 50% %}

 ### Research